 - Introduce and connect legislators to other legislative leaders

-- Provide fellows with practical information they can use in their state
+- Provide Fellows with a practical early learning plan they can use in their state

 - Facilitate access to leading researchers and policy experts